kaskr3x/nodegoat-vagrant/README.md

 # nodegoat-vagrant
 Deploying NodeGoat locally using Vagrant.
-Read the Vagrantfile for tips on deploying it to the cloud (if you need it for whatever reason)
+Read the Vagrantfile & wiki for tips on deploying it to the cloud (if you need it for whatever reason)

 history.sh is a bash script that downloads the required libraries and mongodb according to your distro.
 Currently tested & supported distros: